Worth it? Get a 60% bonus when you transfer Chase Ultimate Rewards points to IHG

 Although Amex has been offering transfer bonuses like this for what seems like forever, we rarely see any from Chase.
 And while this particular bonus may not make sense for a lot of you all, I hope it means we’ll see more transfer bonuses like this in the future.

 I already love earning and redeeming Chase Ultimate Rewards points from cards like the Ink Business Preferred Credit Card, so being able to transfer your points to partners (sometimes with a bonus!) is just icing on the cake.
-The information for the Ink Business Preferred Credit Card has been collected independently by Million Mile Secrets.
-The card details on this page have not been reviewed or provided by the card issuer.

 Here’s what you need to know.